opendatacube/datacube-core/docs/dev/virtual-products.rst

 Design
 ------

-Currently, virtual products are constructed by applying a fixed set of combinators to either existing products or other virtual products.
+Virtual products are constructed by applying a set of combinators to either existing datacube products or other virtual products.
 That is, a virtual product can be viewed as a tree whose nodes are combinators and leaves are ordinary datacube products.